 Advanced Proficient Basic Emerging Writing clearly addresses the prompt.
 Writing addresses the prompt.
 Writing addresses the prompt.
 Writing does not adequately address the Content Provides at least three pieces of evidence from the documents to support ideas.
 Provides at least two pieces of evidence from the documents to support ideas.
-Provides at least one piece of evidence from the documents to support ideas.
+Provides at least one piece of evidence from the documents to support ideas. prompt.
 Provides no clear evidence to support ideas.
 Evidence is drawn from three or more figures in the document packet.
 Evidence is drawn from two figures in the document packet.
 Evidence is drawn from one figure in the document packet.
 Evidence is not drawn from figures in the document packet.
 V-Mail begins with an appropriate salutation.
 V-Mail begins with a salutation.
 V-Mail begins with a salutation.
 V-Mail lacks a salutation.
-Paragraph-length V-Mail includes a clear introduction sentence, Paragraph-length V-Mail includes an introduction sentence, Paragraph length V-Mail is missing one of the following: V-Mail is not paragraph length.
-Organization well-organized body sentences, and concluding sentence. body sentences, and concluding sentence V-Mail ends with a body sentences, and a concluding sentence.
-V-Mail ends with a an introduction sentence, adequate body sentences, or a concluding sentence.
-No clear introduction sentence, body sentences, and/or concluding sentence. complimentary close. complimentary close.
+Organization Paragraph-length V-Mail includes a clear introduction sentence, well-organized body sentences, and a concluding sentence.
 V-Mail ends with a complimentary close.
+Paragraph-length V-Mail includes an introduction sentence, body sentences, and a concluding sentence.
+V-Mail ends with a complimentary close.
+Paragraph length V-Mail is missing one of the following: an introduction sentence, adequate body sentences, or a concluding sentence.
+V-Mail ends with a complimentary close.
+V-Mail is not paragraph length.
+No clear introduction sentence, body sentences, and/or concluding sentence.
 V-Mail lacks a complimentary close.
 Conventions Clear control of grammar, mechanics, spelling, usage, and proper sentence formation.
 Adequate control of grammar, mechanics, spelling, usage, and sentence formation.
 Limited control of grammar, mechanics, spelling, usage, and sentence formation.
 Minimal control of grammar, mechanics, spelling, usage, and sentence formation.